wlillisdev/quiz-master/README.md

   # Unfixed Bugs
   - I am aware there is a console.log Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.From what i have researched this is a issue between Github and Google and has no effect on the sites performance.
   - I am aware the website has a lot of large rich images and although images were cropped and compressed it could lead to reduced speed until cached.
-I have experimented with next gen image formats but curently they lack browser compatability so i just went with png compressed and cropped format for this site.
+I have experimented with next gen image formats but currently  they lack browser compatibility  so i just went with png compressed and cropped format for this site.

 # Deployment